 Sunshine Coast Trail

 The Sunshine Coast Trail runs 180km from Saltery Bay to Sarah Point on the Northern Sunshine Coast, passing through the town of Powell River.
 It crosses many access roads, so it’s easy to plan hikes along shorter sections of the Sunshine Coast Trail.
-Some of my favourite sections for day hiking (and backpacking) are:
+Some of my favourite sections for day hiking are:

 - Fairview Bay